radeonxray/UFO-Exam/README.md

 _Picture 13_

-Another way to avoid or in this case simply ignore an error thrown by TypeScript, one can simply write "_[//@-ts-ignore](https://medium.com/@vitalyb/dont-let-typescript-slow-you-down-92d394ec8c9f)_" and then TypeScript will ignore the following line of code.
+Another way to avoid or in this case simply ignore an error thrown by TypeScript, one can simply write "_[//@-ts-ignore](https://medium.com/@vitalyb/dont-let-typescript-slow-you-down-92d394ec8c9f)_" and then TypeScript will ignore the next line of code.

 But just as with the exception for using the "_any_"-keyword, arguments for using the "//_@ts-ignore_" could also be made, due to some libraries perhaps lacking proper TypeScript support and documentation.